qbit/aussh/README.md

 builtin ssh features ServerAliveInterval/ServerAliveCountMax.
 Intended to run with tmux sessions, it's fine for monitoring background tunnels
-\`ssh -f' though. this code came up since i was looking for a solution for reconnecting all ssh tunnels when OS's coming from a long \`ZZZ' apm hibernation or changing network.
+\`ssh -f' though. this code came up since i was looking for a solution for reconnecting all ssh tunnels when resuming from \`ZZZ(8)' apm hibernation or changing network.

+It uses ssh(1)/ServerAliveInterval to send a message through the encrypted channel to request a response from the server, and ssh(1)/ServerAliveCountMax to set the number of server alive messages which may be sent without ssh(1) receiving any messages back from the server. see ssh_config(5) manpage for futher details.

+For background tunnel -n flag must be used, it prevents reading from stdin and ssh(1) does not work if it needs to ask for a password or passphase, so for using `ssh -f' is required to use public keys autehtication, see ssh-agent(1).

-its usage is straightforward, just requires wrapping the ssh options.
+Its usage is straighforward, just requires wrapping ssh(1) options.

 ### usage

-start a ssh tunnel:
+        # start a ssh tunnel

-        $ aussh host
+        $ aussh host -oServerAliveInterval=5 -oServerAliveCountMax=2

-typical use, start a ssh tunnel and reattach a tmux session:
+        # typical use, start a ssh tunnel and reattach a tmux session

-        $ env TTMUX=1 aussh host
+        $ aussh host -oServerAliveInterval=5 -oServerAliveCountMax=2 -oRequestTTY=yes \\
+                -oRemoteCommand="tmux attach-session -t session-name || tmux new"

- pushing ssh process to background:
+        # pushing ssh process to background

-        $ aussh -L 1050:localhost:1050 -f -N torproxy.example.org

-by default, it sets a short timeout, this behaviour can be changed by setting NO_DEFAULT_TIMEOUT and passing ServerAliveInterval/ServerAliveCountMax either on command line or ~/.ssh/config:

-        $ env NO_DEFAULT_TIMEOUT=1 aussh -oServerAliveInterval=30 \
+        $ aussh  -oServerAliveInterval=5 -oServerAliveCountMax=2  \\
-                -oServerAliveCountMax=3  -L 10587:smtp.example.org:587 -f -N host
+                -n -fNL 10587:smtp.example.org:587 host

-or pulling from ~/ssh/config:
+        # using ~/.ssh/config for pulling options:

-        Host    smtp
+        Host irc
-        HostName       host
+        HostName host.org
-        ServerAliveInterval 30
+        ServerAliveInterval 5
-        ServerAliveCountMax 3
+        ServerAliveCountMax 2
-        LocalForward 10587 smtp.example.com:587
+        RequestTTY yes
+        RemoteCommand tmux attach-session -t irssi || tmux new-session -s irssi

-        $ env NO_DEFAULT_TIMEOUT=1 aussh -f -N smtp
+        Finally, $ aussh irc